ksharindam/qt-imageformat-plugins/README.md

 # Qt4 imageformat plugins
-Some unofficial image format plugins for Qt4
+Some unofficial image format plugins for Qt4, Qt5

 ### Supported Image Formats :
 * JPEG2000 (JP2)
 * WebP

 ### Build and Install
+Install Build Dependencies
+* libqt4-dev (or qtbase5-dev)
-To build at first install libqt4-dev and build dependencies for each plugin.
+* build dependencies for each plugin

 To build all plugins Open terminal in src/ directory and run
 `qmake`